Stone GuideNatural StoneEngineered StoneCommercialLifecycleDurability

 The Lifecycle Economics of Commercial Stone

-In commercial real estate, the calculation that matters is total cost of ownership over the building's useful life.
-A well-specified granite floor laid correctly can last 50–100 years with periodic maintenance.
-A synthetic tile floor typically requires replacement every 10–20 years.
+In commercial real estate, the calculation that matters is not cost per square foot on day one — it's total cost of ownership over the building's useful life.
+Natural stone changes this calculation profoundly: a well-specified granite floor laid correctly can last 50–100 years with periodic maintenance.
+A synthetic vinyl or ceramic tile floor typically requires replacement every 10–20 years.

 Performance Under Commercial Conditions

-• Heavy foot traffic: Airport terminals and hotel lobbies see 5,000–30,000+ pedestrian passes per day.
+• Heavy foot traffic: Airport terminals, shopping centres, and hotel lobbies see 5,000–30,000+ pedestrian passes per day.
 Granite's Mohs 6–7 hardness handles this without visible wear for decades.
+Engineered quartz (primarily residential-grade) can show surface wear in heavy commercial traffic contexts.

 • Aggressive cleaning chemicals: Commercial cleaning regimes use products with pH extremes that can degrade engineered stone's resin binders over time.
-Natural granite is chemically inert to most cleaning agents.
+Natural granite and dense limestone are chemically inert to most cleaning agents.

-• Moisture and humidity: Dense natural stone performs consistently in wet commercial environments over many decades.
+• Moisture and humidity: Dense natural stone (granite, quartzite, sealed limestone) performs consistently in wet commercial environments (swimming pool surrounds, commercial kitchen environments) over many decades.

 The Repairability Advantage

-When a section of natural stone floor is damaged, individual sections can be replaced, matched from remaining stock, and polished to match.
-Engineered stone from discontinued production lines can rarely be matched years later.
+When a section of natural stone floor is damaged (cracked paver, scratched slab), individual sections can be replaced, matched from remaining stock, and polished to match — often invisibly.
+Engineered stone products from discontinued production lines can rarely be matched years later, making repairs visually obvious or necessitating full floor replacement.

 Value Retention and Prestige